mosaic-group/openfpm-website/src/building.md

 ```
 The resultant CMake command is echoed to the terminal window and saved into the file _cmake_build_options_

-CMake config options (dependencies found, debug/error handling macros etc.) are exported as `#define OPTION` to `${CMAKE_BINARY_DIR}/config/config.h` header file to be included by the source files.
-The config file is generated per build and is unique for every directory where CMake command was run.

 ```sh
 mkdir build
 cd build